Azure/azure-sdk-for-net/sdk/maps/Azure.Maps.TimeZones/README.md

 Console.WriteLine("IANA Id: " + response.Value[0].Id);
 ```

 ## Troubleshooting

 ### General

 When you interact with the Azure Maps services, errors returned by the service correspond to the same HTTP status codes returned for [REST API requests](https://docs.microsoft.com/rest/api/maps/timezone).

-For example, if you search with an invalid coordinate, a error is returned, indicating "Bad Request".400
+For example, if you search with an invalid coordinate, a error is returned, indicating "Bad Request".

 ## Next steps